roei-birger/OOP-PokemonGo/README.md

 # The game structures

-* Game_algo- This class has several algorithms that are used during the game such as: Location and moving the automatic robot, creating the elements, etc.<br />

 **Elements:**<br />
 * CL_Agent<br />
 * CL_Pokemon<br />
 * Arena<br />

 **GameClient:**<br />
-* Ex2- this class IS the "main" method running the whole project.
+* Ex2 - this class is the "main" method running the whole project.
 In order to start playing the game you need to run this class. in addition the class includ functions that locat and moving the agents.<br />
-* MyFrame- Displaying of the game in JAVA (Using JFrame and JPanel).<br />
+* MyFrame - displaying of the game in JAVA (Using JFrame and JPanel).<br />

 **Utils:**<br />
-* Range- represents a simple 1D range of shape [min,max].
+* Range - represents a simple 1D range of shape [min,max].
-* Point3D- represents a 3D point in space.
+* Point3D - represents a 3D point in space.
-* Point2D- represents a 2D Range, composed from two 1D Ranges.
+* Point2D - represents a 2D Range, composed from two 1D Ranges.
-* Range2Range- represents a simple world 2 frame conversion (both ways).
+* Range2Range - represents a simple world 2 frame conversion (both ways).

 **Data:**<br />
 In this package you will find the graph files and the elemnents images.<br />